tsrhall87/Resume/README.md

 ## Additional
 *	Awarded the Ward Booth Trophy (2018 & 2020), from the British Army Air Corps, for bringing the most credit to the Corps in a given year.
-*	Awarded the US Army Air Medal and Achievement Medal, as a foreign officer, for service with the US Military during in Afghanistan.
+*	Awarded the US Army Air Medal and Achievement Medal, as a foreign officer, for service with the US Military during Afghanistan operations.
-*	Avid skier, cyclist and hiker.
-Also a love of old Land Rovers having rebuilt a classic LR Defender.
+*	Avid skier, cyclist and hiker, with a love of old Land Rovers having rebuilt a classic Defender.
 *	Former Chairman of the Wattisham Military Clay Target Shooting Club.